Is there a convincing reason why people should visit the Philippines’ capital city Manila?

 Famous for its stunning sunsets and sunrise, you can enjoy this activity for free; stroll along Roxas Boulevard and its many restaurants or coffee shops.

 *Tip: Enjoy breathtaking sunsets during the Manila Bay Dinner Cruise that takes you along the shoreline of Manila Bay.

 13. Dinner Cruise in Manila Bay

-For a more unforgettable experience, you can enjoy a buffet dinner in a yacht, being serenaded with live music, while cruising around Manila Bay.
+For a more unforgettable experience, you can enjoy a buffet dinner on a yacht, being serenaded with live music while cruising around Manila Bay.